rootwork/rootwork.org/hugo/content/blog/2013-02-27/index.md

   - nonprofit technology
 tags:
   - Drupal
-keywords: # For SEO.
-Generally a combination of categories and tags.
-  - nptech
-  - nonprofit technology
+keywords: # Extra keywords in addition to the above, for SEO.
-  - Drupal
+  -

 # Archive taxonomy terms (auto-generated)
 year: '2013'